Grawnya/BulkyBook-.net-core-basic/BulkyBookWeb/Notes.md

 **Key points for prepping the models**:
 - To check if every answer is valid in a form e.g. to catch empty text boxes for required form entries, add `ModelState.IsValid` in an `if` statement with all the form items wrapped inside.
 - If a form requires a value, add a span beneath the text box `<span asp-validation-for="DisplayOrder" class="text-danger"></span>` and include the attribute `asp-validation-for` with the class attribute.
 If the user leaves it blank, then it throws an error if the form is submitted without it.
+- Adding a div like so `<div asp-validation-summary="All"></div>` to a form summarises all the missing items in a form if the user tries to submit it.
+- For throwing an error for inputted values, can capture the state of the input like so `ModelState.AddModelError("CustomError", "");`.
+Any error has a unique key to find the error and the second parameter is the outputted value to the user.
+- These are server side validations and will appear when the page is refreshed automatically.
+In order to prvent the refresh, they need to be set up client side.
+- In order to do client side validations, need to include the following partial view `_ValidationScriptsPartial.cshtml` where it is common convention to name a partial score with an underscore at the start.
+- For a partial view to be included in your page, add `<partial name="_ValidationScriptsPartial"/>` to the end fo your html page with the specific partial view.
+However there are scripts within the partial view, so will need to include the `partial` tag within a `section` as seen in the `Create.cshtml` file.
+- As the validation in the form shows the actual attribute names, add an attribute declaration like `[DisplayName("Display Order")]` above the attribute in the model class as it'll show the preferred name for any validation issues.
+- For all the possible attribute declarations, find them [here](https://learn.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations?view=net-8.0).

+### Editing and Deleting
+Details of how to edit and delete a view for a category.

+**Key points**:
+- `Edit` methods have been added to the controller.
+Where an id is inputted the first time to see if the id exists.
+Possible options are included in the section.
+- Instead of Using the `Create.cshtml` view, duplicate it and create one for editing called `Edit.cshtml`.
+- In the edit file, make sure the form knows what file it is speaking to by adding `asp-action="Edit"` to the top of the file.
+- In the `index.cshtml` file of the Category section, add a link to the edit controls like so `<a asp-asp-controller="Category" asp-action="Edit" asp-route-id="@obj.Id">Edit</a>`, where if you type in `asp-route...` you can put in the name of the inputted variable in the `Edit` function and then tie it to the variable.